-PURPOSE . . .
-Proceeds from the sale of the Bonds, together with fund contributed by the City, are expected to be used to (i) refund all outstanding obligations of the City's Utility System described on Schedule I attached hereto (the "Refunded Bonds") for debt service savings; and (ii) to pay the costs associated with the issuance of the Bonds (see "Plan of Financing - Purpose" hereto and "Schedule of Refunded Bonds - Schedule I" attached hereto).
+PURPOSE...
+Proceeds of the Bonds are expected to be used (i) to refund certain outstanding obligations of the City described on Schedule I attached hereto (the "Refunded Obligations") for debt service savings; (ii) for street improvements and public safety facilities improvements, , and (iii) to pay the costs associated with the issuance of the Bonds.